PingOne Advanced Identity Cloud

 Differences with normal token issuance:

-Identity Cloud ignores irrelevant claims, such as those missing from the resulting token type, and claims that cannot be inferred from the subject token, such as those present in the resulting token, but not in the subject token.
+PingOne Advanced Identity Cloud ignores irrelevant claims, such as those missing from the resulting token type, and claims that cannot be inferred from the subject token, such as those present in the resulting token, but not in the subject token.

 For details, refer to Scopes.

-• Token exchange involves no user interaction.
+• Token exchange involves no end user interaction.

 There is no way to request consent for expanded scopes or claims.
-The client application must ensure user consent beforehand or must ensure an expanded scope or claim is unrelated to the user’s resources.
+The client application must ensure end user consent beforehand or must ensure an expanded scope or claim is unrelated to the end user’s resources.

 Use cases